stevenjmesser/boring-magic/_pages/services.md

 We’ll spend two weeks talking to you and your team, researching the landscape, and let you know what might need changing.

+## Discovery and prototyping

+Users’ needs.
+Your organisation’s goals.
+A solution that meets both.
+It’s the messy middle.

+Over eight to sixteen weeks, we’ll iterate rapidly through the cycle of understanding the problem and exploring the solutions.
+We’ll find out what’s valuable, viable, feasible and usable, setting you up for the beta build phase.

 ## Setting up your product foundations

 People, process, tools.
 You need to pick the right combination to start shipping early and consistently.